Feather-Documentation/Feather/README.md

 1. **Fork the GitHub repository**

    Clone the repository to your own GitHub account.
-The repository can be found on my profile: https://github.com/notrodeveloper

 2. **Run locally**